Frame Drum

 tanned, round, thin GR 1694 |

 The history of the drum is linked with the history of man.
 The stroke on the drum gives us the rhythm of earth.
-It reminds us of its heartbeat – of our heartbeat.
+It reminds us of its heartbeat – of our own heartbeat.

 The Djembe is a symbol of the power, life and pulse of Africa.
 Almost nobody can withstand the magic of an African drumming group.
 They create complicated interwoven rhythms that seem unusual for the Western ear but can be felt in every cell of the body.

 This is the most popular drum of Africa.
-Its origin is in Guinea, later on it was found in Senegal too.
-The wooden body with the shape of a cup is carved out of one piece and covered with a sophisticated strap system for tuning.
+Its origin is in Guinea, later on it was found in Senegal, too.
+The wooden body in the shape of a cup is carved out of one piece and covered with a sophisticated strap system for tuning.
 This makes it possible to retune the drum or to change the skin.
 Modern Djembes are made from plastic with a more developed tuning system.

 Traditionally the Djembe is played in the daily life of a tribe and closely linked with the ceremonies and rituals of African people.
 A typical way to play is the combination of many Djembes with the bass drums and the bell which are essential for the basic beat.